KWDB/docs/en/development/connect-kaiwudb/php/connect-thinkphp.md

 ThinkPHP is an open-source, fast, simple, and object-oriented lightweight PHP development framework.
 It is designed to support agile web application development and simplify enterprise application development.

-This section demonstrates how to connect to KWDB using ThinkPHP and execute SQL statements for building PHP web applications.
+This section demonstrates how to connect to KWDB using ThinkPHP and execute SQL statements.

 ## Prerequisites